kupferlauncher/kupfer/Documentation/Quickstart.rst

 is that new plugins can be written quickly without too much programming.

-``kupfer-exec`` is a helper script that can execute commands saved to file, but only by connecting to an already running instace of Kupfer.
+``kupfer-exec`` is a helper script that can execute commands saved to file, but only by connecting to an already running instance of Kupfer.

 SPAWNING
 ========